Table of Contents

 Who Will Stay Open During a Government Shutdown?

-Federal workers who are considered critical to the health and safety of the people will continue to be operational, including active duty military members, air traffic controllers, and employees at federal hospitals.
-Agents with the Transportation Security Administration, Federal Bureau of Investigation, Customs and Border Protection, and the Drug Enforcement Agency will also continue to work.
+Federal workers considered critical to the health and safety of the public will continue to be operational, including active-duty military members, air traffic controllers, and employees at federal hospitals.

 Are employees who are still working paid during the shutdown?